amiaopensource/characterization_compare/README.md

 characterization compare
 =========
-Runs ffprobe and MediaInfo and presents their output in a CSV report, for purpose of comparing conflicting information.
+Runs FFprobe | MediaInfo | ExifTool and presents their output in a CSV report, for purpose of comparing conflicting information.

 Command line arguments: